google/fuzztest/doc/fuzz-test-macro.md

 second parameter is *"an arbitrary string"*.
 If we don't explicitly specify domains, for a parameter of type `T`, the `fuzztest::Arbitrary<T>()` domain will be used.

-Some initial seed values can also be provided using the `.WithSeeds()` clause.
-Initial seed values are concrete input examples that the test deterministically runs and uses as a basis to create other examples from.
-In the above example, we make sure that we run `CallingMyApiNeverCrashes(5, "Foo")`.
-Providing seed examples is rarely necessary, it is only useful in cases when we want to make sure the fuzzer covers some specific case.

-Note: If you want to specify domains and seeds, the domain has to be specified first.

-## Input Domains

 Input domains are the central concept in FuzzTest.
 The input domain specifies the coverage of the property-based testing inputs.
 The most commonly